rahulsinghal11/Casting-Agency/README.md

 }

 Errors
-For errors, the server returns a json object with a description of the type of error.
-Find the description below:
+The server returns a json object with a description of the type of error.

 400 (Bad Request)
   {